CareSet/COVID_Community_Profile_Report_FAQ/README.md

 The data can be downloaded from https://beta.healthdata.gov/National/COVID-19-Community-Profile-Report/gqxm-d9w9

+Here is the annoucenment from CDC on Healthdata.gov: https://healthdata.gov/blog/covid-19-open-data-%E2%80%93-our-data-your-data

 ### What is this data and why is this data release important?
 The “Community Profile Report” is made up of two components: a PDF and an Excel spreadsheet.
 Both are snapshots of how COVID is affecting our states and communities.This is a critical open data release because these reports and the data within them are aggregated and prepared by our federal government to guide the national response.